swamilikes2code/Python_based_Interactive_Scientific_Visualization/README.md

 $bokeh serve --show <filename.py>
 ```

 If already running an interactive visualization default port will be unavailable.
-You can specify port usin --port
+You can specify port using --port

 ```
 $bokeh serve --show <filename.py> --port 5010